aws/aws-eks-best-practices/content/networking/ipv6/index.md

 # Running IPv6 EKS Clusters

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zdXpTT0bZXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 IPv6 can help alleviate issues with IP exhaustion in your Kubernetes cluster.
 EKS’s support for IPv6 is focused on resolving the IP exhaustion problem, which is constrained by the limited size of the IPv4 address space.
 This is a significant concern raised by a number of our customers and is distinct from Kubernetes’ “[IPv4/IPv6 dual-stack](https://kubernetes.io/docs/concepts/services-networking/dual-stack/)” feature.

 In an IPv6 EKS cluster, Pods and services will receive IPv6 addresses while maintaining compatibility with legacy IPv4 Endpoints.
 This includes the ability for external IPv4 endpoints to access services, and Pods to access external IPv4 addresses.

 Amazon EKS IPv6 support leverages native VPC IPv6 capabilities.
 Each VPC is given an IPv4 address prefix (CIDR block size can be from /16 to /28) and a unique /56 IPv6 address prefix (fixed) from within Amazon’s GUA (Global Unicast Address); you can assign a /64 address prefix to each subnet in your VPC.
 IPv4 features, like Route Tables, Network Access Control Lists, Peering, and DNS resolution, work the same way in an IPv6 enabled VPC.

 In the IPv6 world, every address is internet routable.
 By default, VPC allocates IPv6 CIDR from the public GUA range.
 VPCs do not support assigning private IPv6 addresses from the Unique Local Address (ULA) range as defined by RFC 4193 (fd00::/8 or fc00::/8).
 This is true even when you would like to assign an IPv6 CIDR owned by you.
 Private subnets are supported by implementing an egress-only internet gateway (EIGW) in a VPC, allowing outbound traffic while blocking all incoming traffic.
 Best practices for implementing IPv6 subnets can be found in the [VPC user guide](https://docs.aws.amazon.com/whitepapers/latest/ipv6-on-aws/IPv6-on-AWS.html).

 In an IPv6 EKS cluster, nodes and Pods receive public IPv6 addresses.
 EKS assigns IPv6 addresses to services based on Unique Local IPv6 Unicast Addresses (ULA).
 The ULA Service CIDR for an IPv6 cluster is automatically assigned during the cluster creation stage and cannot be specified, unlike IPv4.

 ## Overview

 IPv6 is only supported in prefix mode.
 Review [the documentation](https://docs.aws.amazon.com/eks/latest/userguide/cni-ipv6.html) for other requirements.

 Prefix assignment only works on AWS Nitro-based EC2 instances and hence IPv6 is supported on nitro instances.
 Amazon VPC Container Network Interface (CNI) plugin is configured to assign an address from the prefix attached to the primary ENI.
 Since IPv6 prefix assignment occurs at the node startup, it reduces the risk of getting throttled substantially while increases the performance significantly, especially in large clusters.
 You will not be required to update any of the warm pool variables as a single IPv6 prefix has many addresses (/80 => ~10^14 addresses per ENI) and is big enough to support very large clusters.

 ![illustration of worker subnet, including primary ENI with multiple secondary IPs](./image-2.png)